 Located in the western Caribbean Sea, the Cayman Islands is an overseas territory of the United Kingdom.
 In recent years, the Cayman Islands company law has formed a reputation of creating a business friendly environment with minimum requirements pertaining to company formation in the Cayman Islands.
-As of 2016, more than 99,000 active companies were registered in the Cayman Islands, including almost 300 banks, 750 insurers, and 10,500 mutual funds.
+As of 2016, more than 99,000 active companies were register company in cayman islands, including almost 300 banks, 750 insurers, and 10,500 mutual funds.

-The requirements surrounding Cayman Islands company formation are among the most relaxed in the world.
+The requirements surrounding setting up a company in the cayman islands are among the most relaxed in the world.
 A minimum of one shareholder is required, who may either be a person or another company or trust.
 In addition, at least one director is required for company formation although there are no residency requirements regarding a Cayman Island company’s director or company secretary.
 Lastly, the Cayman Islands does not impose a minimum requirement for authorized capital shares

-No. Company formation in the Cayman Islands can be completed abroad with the help of a professional service provider!
+No. Register company in cayman islands can be completed abroad with the help of a professional service provider!

 If you are contemplating company formation in the Cayman Islands as an individual, a residential address is required.
 For companies who wish to form a subsidiary in the Cayman Islands, a registered office address or business address is required.